mp3monster/Logs-and-Telemetry--Using-Fluent-Bit/chapter10/go/enhancements.md

 There is a good list of available drivers [here](https://zchee.github.io/golang-wiki/SQLDrivers/).

+##### MySQL Driver Issue

+The MySQL drive that has been used is a pure Go implementation.
+However we have found that if the query doesn't yield any rows, it actually throws a nil pointer/memory error which triggers a panic.
+To mitigate this we have implemented a *select count(* * ) step.
+This issue needs to raised and addressed with the driver.

+##### Query Optimization

+The Query implementation allows for a multiple row result.
+This is against the possibility we can cache the result and play lines back  once the context issue is addressed  for the input plugin.
+This will make the performance more efficient rather than querying once per row.
+The alternative to this is to modify the code to use Go's single record query implementation.

 ### Caching of DB connections

 Between invocations, the DB driver structure is not cached, and we reconstruct a new connection.
 As creating connections can be inefficient, caching the connection between invocations.
 There are some additional complexities that would need to be considered: